ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/extending-content.md

 </p>
 ```

 Obviously a single `<span>` makes more sense.
-And thanks to the conversion merging mechanism in CKEditor 5, this would be the actual result of the conversion.
+And thanks to the merging mechanism built in the conversion process, this would be the actual result of the conversion.

 Why is it so?
 In the above scenario, two attributes that convert to `<span>`.
 When the first attribute (say, `fontFamily`) is converted, there is no `<span>` in the view yet.
 So the first `<span>` is added with the `style` attribute.
 But then, when `fontSize` is converted, the `<span>` is already in the view.
 The {@link module:engine/view/downcastwriter~DowncastWriter writer} recognizes it and checks whether those elements can be merged, following these 3 rules: